iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 * **Spawner Servers module** - allows to spawn game servers on users request (user created game rooms).
 Spawned servers will have full authority - users don't need to act as hosts, which allows even **Browser and mobile users** to create game rooms - no need for relay servers or NAT punch-through.
 * **Chat module** - simple chat module with support for channels and private messaging

-Servers and modules communicate to each other through **Barebones Networking API**
+Servers and modules communicate to each other via **Barebones Networking API**

 ## Networking API